Cindy and Barrett with RV in Montrose

 Length

-It was difficult for us to agree on the length of our rig in the beginning.
-My husband wanted something new, short, and small.
-I wanted something old and HUGE.
+It took a lot of work for us initially to agree on the length of our rig.
+My husband wanted something new, short, and small, while I wanted something old and huge.

-The good news is after you’ve decided on lifestyle and layout, you’ll probably start to have a pretty narrow range of lengths that will fit your bill.
+The good news is that after you’ve decided on lifestyle and layout, you’ll probably start to have a narrow range of lengths that will fit your needs.

 Something to contemplate in this topic is whether you want to stay at many national parks.
 If so, you may want to choose a shorter RV because many of the bigger rigs can’t camp in the national parks (see a list of size restrictions here).